G-S9N6DX06CF

 The Southern African hedgehog eat mostly invertebrates but are also known to eat:

-• birds eggs and chicks
+• birds' eggs and chicks

 • frogs